briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

         offense.

-    2. _(2)_ An order for immobilization and impoundment of a vehicle under this section shall be issued and enforced in accordance with Ohio R.C 4503.233 and 4507.02, as applicable.
+    2. _(2)_ An order for immobilization and impoundment of a vehicle under this section shall be issued and enforced in accordance with Ohio R.C.
+4503.233 and 4507.02, as applicable.
 The court shall not release a vehicle from immobilization ordered under this section unless the court is presented with current proof of financial responsibility with respect to that vehicle.